NeuroML/NetworkShorthand/README.md

 ## JSON based Network Shorthand

 As discussed during the [2016 NeuroML editors meeting](https://www.neuroml.org/workshops) there is some overlap between the format used for [NetPyNE to create cells/populations/connections](http://neurosimlab.org/netpyne/tutorial.html#network-parameters-tutorial-2) and that used in [MOOSE (Rdesigneur)](https://moose.ncbs.res.in/Rdesigneur/RdesigneurDocumentation.html).
+[NeuroML](http://www.neuroml.org) has support for instance based network specifications, as well as some template based networks, and [PyNN](http://neuralensemble.org/PyNN/) can procedurally create networks.
+[Brain Modelling Tookit](https://alleninstitute.github.io/bmtk/) is working on a similar format.

-We should investigate whether it would be possible/useful to have a common format for these, which would also be supported natively by NeuroML libraries.
+We should investigate whether it would be possible/useful to have a **common format** for these, which would also be supported natively by NeuroML and PyNN libraries, as well as other applications.

 An end goal for this would be to have complex connectivity information as specified for networks such as: